Wanted murder suspect Tyler Terry captured after 7 days on the run

 Authorities said they are also working to link Terry and Simpson to other violent crimes in the area, including shootings at Elrich Street and at Taco Bell on JA Cochran Bypass.

-Officials said last Thursday that a body found in Chester County had been identified as 33-year-old Eugene O’Brien Simpson, the husband of Adrienne Simpson.
+Officials said last Thursday that a body found in a ditch in Chester County had been identified as 33-year-old Eugene O’Brien Simpson, the husband of Adrienne Simpson.
 Mr. Simpson had been missing since May 2, officials said.
 His death has been ruled a homicide.

 Also on Thursday, police in St. Louis County, Missouri accused Terry of speeding away from two deadly shootings in St. Louis.
 Police said new surveillance video out of St. Louis shows the car Terry made his escape in after shooting a man and woman just one hour apart.